Genymobile/scrcpy/FAQ.md

 In that case, it will print this error:

->     ERROR: "adb push" returned with value 1
+>     ERROR: "adb get-serialno" returned with value 1

 This is typically not a bug in _scrcpy_, but a problem in your environment.